isabelc/edd-software-specs/readme.txt

 * `filesize`
 * `requirements`

-6. If you DON'T have [EDD Versions plugin](http://wordpress.org/extend/plugins/edd-versions/) plugin active, then EDD Software Specs will add a "Current Version" column in the table that is outputted by the `download_history` shortcode.

 = Compatible with EDD Versions plugin  =

+If you DON'T have [EDD Versions plugin](http://wordpress.org/extend/plugins/edd-versions/) plugin active, then EDD Software Specs will add a "Current Version" column in the table that is outputted by EDD's `download_history` shortcode.

 If you do have EDD Versions active, the version meta field from that plugin will take precedence.
 Nothing extra is added to the `download_history` table.

 For more info, go to [Easy Digital Downloads - Software Specs](http://isabelcastillo.com/easy-digital-downloads-software-specs/)